| Name | mxdev JSON |

 ```

-If the main package is defined in a dependent constraint file, it's name must be added to `ignores`.
+If the main package is defined in a dependent constraint file, its name must be added to `ignores`.

-mxdev provides default settings which can be used inside package or custom
+mxdev provides a default setting containing the current working directory which can be used inside package or custom sections:

 ```INI